-- We choose language which is not judgemental e.g. overweight rather than too fat or obese.
+1. Choose language which is not judgemental e.g. overweight, rather than too fat or obese.

-- We add words to soften the meaning e.g. a bit, quite, just, please, should/could etc.
+2. Add words that soften the meaning e.g. a bit, quite, just, please, should/could etc.

-In place of the sentences in the image, you can sound empathetic by saying:
+In place of the two sentences in the image, you can soften your language and sound empathetic by saying:

 We can also go beyond this by adding a whole softening phrase before the first sentence e.g.

 “I know this is not something you want to hear but, you are quite overweight…”

 If you are able to listen to native speakers talking, listen to how they soften the language of unpleasant or uncomfortable content.